dakshsethi/GDrive-Clone/README.md

 - React
 - Google Firebase

-You can more features also.
+You can add more features also.